EcoPro-Systems/Kelp-Forest-Projection/README.md

 | `kelp_metrics.py`  `Kelp_Metrics.ipynb` | Calculate various metrics like lag temps and derivatives for each kelp location then save the data to a new file called: `kelp_metrics.pkl`.
 These metrics are used as features for our regression algorithm. |

-TO DO:
+Things to transfer from CMDA:
 - create time series plots
+- seasonal histograms
-- create correlation plots
+- lag correlation
 - regression model + prediction